Skip to main content

 How Denver Art Museum Inc Compares

-Denver Art Museum Inc directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 58/100 is 11 points below the Arts, Culture & Humanities category average.
-The organization holds 44.0 months of operating reserves, indicating strong financial stability.
+Denver Art Museum Inc earns a NonprofitTruth efficiency grade of D (37/100).
+That is 19 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 2.50% of total revenue.
+The organization holds 44.0 months of operating reserves, indicating strong financial cushion.

 Financials